conductofcode/reinheitsgebot/considered_harmful/compilation.md

 sys     5m37.441s
 ```

-I mean, come on, why does it take nowadays' computers still hours(!) to come to that conclusion?
+Come on, why does it take nowadays' computers still hours(!) to come to that conclusion?

 ## Conclusion